 Course content and structure:

-Students taking the ABC level 1 in Motor Vehicle Studies will follow a course comprising of twelve possible units.
+Students will follow a course comprising of eleven units.
 The units, once passed, will provide an equivalent qualification to a 3-1 grade at GCSE.
 All the units are practical based and are assessed throughout the course in stages.
 The units are:

 Assessment:

-This ABC qualification is assessed through coursework and practical tasks, supported by written and recorded evidence, which will make up each student’s coursework folder.
+This qualification is assessed through the units completed throughout the course.
+Evidence for these units is provided by written and photographic evidence, which is collated through practical motor vehicle activities and will make up each student’s evidence folder.

 Skills and qualities for the Future - from studying Design & Technology at Sheringham High School